chrisgrieser/nvim-scissors/README.md

 them directly in the snippet file.

 ### Version controlling snippets & snippet file formatting
-This plugin writes JSON files via `vim.encode.json()`, with the default options writing them in a prettified manner for clean diffs.
+This plugin writes JSON files via `vim.encode.json()`.
+Using the default options of `nvim-scissors`, these JSON files are prettified for clean diffs.

-Previous versions of `nvim-scissors` required a dependency like `jq` since `vim.encode.json()` was not able to deterministically prettify snippet files yet.
+(Previous versions of `nvim-scissors` required a dependency like `jq` since `vim.encode.json()` was not able to deterministically prettify snippet files yet.)

 ### Snippets on visual selections (`Luasnip` only)
 With `Luasnip`, this is an opt-in feature, enabled via: